Road trippin’ in Georgia

 5. Joseph at Gori – for Georgian food

 At Kazbegi/ Gergeti, we did some of the day hikes.
-We used the services of a look adventure group to book a pick-up and drop to the starting point of the Truso valley hike.
+We used the services of an adventure group in Kazbegi to book a pick-up and drop to the starting point of the Truso valley hike.
 It’s a 20 km walk and it’s gorgeous.
 The mountainous landscape changes continuously, there are village ruins and the end point is as close as one can get to the Georgian border with Russia.
 Please carry your rainwear as the weather can be very unpredictable.
 Also carry food and water.

 Just one of several stunning views on the Truso valley hike